Raizo-03/LibrarySystem/README.md

 Elevating Administrative Efficiency: Automate routine tasks like book borrowing, returning, reservations, penalty notifications, and inventory management.

 Promoting Learning and Collaboration: Facilitate communication and resource-sharing among librarians, teachers, and students.

+Features
+User Authentication and Authorization:Librarians, teachers, and students have secure access tailored to their roles.

+Intuitive Book Category Search, Borrowing, and Reservation: Streamlined processes for finding, borrowing, and reserving books across various categories.